dpopkov/springtechie/spring-security-course/Howto.md

 * Implement and map methods in StudentManagementController.
 * Disable CSRF in ApplicationSecurityConfig.
 * Option 1: use `antMatchers(httpMethod, pattern)` with `hasAuthority("permissionName")` in ApplicationSecurityConfig.
     * Order of antMatchers does matter!
     * Add Authorities to Users: implement `getGrantedAuthorities()` in ApplicationUserRole, update building user details.
+* Option 2: use `@PreAuthorize` annotations within methods.
+    * Add `@EnableGlobalMethodSecurity(prePostEnabled = true)` to ApplicationSecurityConfig.

 6 - Role based Authentication
 -----------------------------